shl152/cs445-rec3/README.md

 ## Introduction

-In this recitation exercise, you explore the implementation of the ADT bag using arrays and linked chains.
+In this recitation exercise, you will explore the implementation of the ADT bag using arrays and linked chains.
 You will override the `equals` method so that it will determine if two bags are equal based on their contents.
 You will then implement the `removeDuplicatesOf` method, which will remove any extra copies of a